 The ‘Confirmation Date’ column displays the date the skilled task was completed, if there is no date displayed (i.e. Not Set) then either the skilled task has yet to be completed (the Status column should show ‘Unconfirmed’) or if the ‘Status’ is ‘Confirmed’, then the user was added as ‘Trained’ on the ‘Skills’ tab for this particular controlled document.

 Click the magnifying glass in the ‘Actions’ column to view the controlled document

-As it is not possible to use the browser back button in iPassport, if the user wishes to return to the ‘Training’ tab again either click My Profile > Training or use the History tab (located on the Sidebar) to navigate to ‘My Profile’ and then to the ‘Training’ tab.
+As it is not possible to use the browser back button in iPassport, if the user wishes to return to the ‘Skills’ tab again either click My Profile > Skills or use the History tab (located on the Sidebar) to navigate to ‘My Profile’ and then to the ‘Skills’ tab.

 For additional detail, the Skills tab under My Profile > View my Staff Profile > Skills tab will display a more expansive view of the user’s skilled items or training items.